Paul-Haimerl/PAGFL/README.md

 ## The Time-varying PAGFL

-The development version of the package also includes the functions `sim_dyn_DGP`and `dyn_pagfl`, which generate and estimate a grouped panel data models with the time-varying coefficients
+The development version of the package also includes the functions `sim_dyn_DGP`and `tv_pagfl`, which generate and estimate a grouped panel data models with the time-varying coefficients
 $\beta_{it} = \beta_i \left( \frac{t}{T} \right)$.
 Just like in the
 static case, the functional coefficients admit to a group structure
 $\beta_{it} = \sum_{k = 1}^K \alpha_k \left( \frac{t}{T} \right) 1 \{i \in G_k \}$.